Published by Blue Grid Media • Updated for 2026 • 16 min read

-The problem is that most of the information out there is vague.
-You get told "results vary" or "it depends on your market" without any real numbers to anchor expectations.
-That is not helpful when you are trying to decide whether to invest $500 a month or $5,000.
+The frustrating part is that most of the "advice" out there reads like it was written by someone who has never actually managed an LSA account.
+You get told it "depends on your market" (thanks, super helpful) without any real data to back it up.
+That doesn't exactly help when you're trying to decide whether to invest $500 a month or $5,000.

 This guide fixes that.
-We have compiled actual lead volume data across 11 home service industries, broken down by budget tier, and paired with the booking and conversion rates that determine whether those leads translate into revenue.
-Whether you run an HVAC company, a plumbing business, or a roofing operation, you will leave this page knowing exactly what to expect from your LSA investment.
+We pulled actual lead volume data across 11 home service industries, broke it down by budget tier, and paired it with the booking and conversion rates that tell you whether those leads actually put money in your pocket.
+Whether you run an HVAC company, a plumbing business, or a roofing operation, you'll leave this page knowing exactly what to expect from your LSA investment.

 How Many Leads Do Google Local Services Ads Actually Produce?

-There is no single answer because lead volume depends on three primary variables: your monthly budget, your industry's cost per lead, and how well your profile is optimized.
-But we can give you concrete ranges based on current 2026 data.
+There's no single magic number because lead volume depends on three things: your monthly budget, your industry's cost per lead, and how well your profile is set up.
+But we can give you concrete ranges based on real 2026 LSA data, not guesswork.

-The average home service business running LSAs receives between 20 and 40 leads per month at a moderate budget of $800 to $2,000.
+The average home service business running LSAs pulls in 20 to 40 leads per month at a moderate budget of $800 to $2,000.
 Businesses spending above $2,000 per month typically see 40 to 80 or more leads.
-And the top performers — companies with strong review profiles, high answer rates, and aggressive budgets — regularly pull in 100 to 300+ leads per month.
+The top performers (companies with solid review profiles, high answer rates, and aggressive budgets) regularly pull in 100 to 300+ leads per month.

-Here is an important distinction that trips up most business owners: a "lead" in LSA terms is a customer who contacts you through the ad.
+Here's an important distinction that trips up a lot of business owners: a "lead" in LSA terms is a customer who contacts you through the ad.
 Over 90% of these leads come as phone calls.
 The rest arrive as messages or booking requests.
-Not every lead is a viable job opportunity.
-Roughly 45% of all LSA calls are unbookable — they come from existing customers calling back, people asking about services you do not offer, billing inquiries, or wrong numbers.
+But not every lead is a real job opportunity.
+Roughly 45% of all LSA calls are unbookable.
+They come from existing customers calling back, people asking about services you don't offer, billing questions, or plain old wrong numbers.

-That means if you receive 40 leads in a month, approximately 22 of those are genuine new customer opportunities.
-Of those, you will book a percentage based on your industry's typical close rate.
-Understanding this funnel is critical to setting realistic expectations and measuring whether your LSA investment is actually working.
+So if you receive 40 leads in a month, about 22 of those are genuine new customer opportunities.
+Of those, you'll book a percentage based on your industry's typical close rate.
+Understanding this funnel is the difference between thinking LSA "doesn't work" and actually knowing whether your investment is paying off.

 LSA Lead Volume by Budget Tier

-Your weekly budget is the primary throttle on lead volume.
-Google distributes your ads throughout the week and pauses them once your budget cap is hit.
-Set your budget too low, and the system never gets enough data to optimize your placement.
-Set it appropriately, and volume scales predictably.
+Your weekly budget is the single biggest dial you can turn for lead volume.
+Google spreads your ads throughout the week and pauses them once your budget cap is hit.
+Set it too low, and the system never gets enough data to optimize your placement.
+Set it right, and volume scales predictably.

-If your budget falls in the $300 to $800 range, understand that Google's algorithm needs volume to learn.
-At 2 to 3 leads per week, the system has limited data points to optimize your placement.
-This is fine for testing whether the channel works for your business, but it is not enough to draw meaningful conclusions about long-term performance.
-We generally recommend committing to at least $800 per month for a minimum of 60 days before evaluating results.
+If your budget falls in the $300 to $800 range, here's the thing: Google's algorithm needs volume to learn.
+At 2 to 3 leads per week, the system just doesn't have enough data points to figure out where to place you.
+That's fine for testing whether the channel works for your business, but it's not enough to draw meaningful conclusions about long-term performance.
+We generally recommend committing to at least $800 per month for a minimum of 60 days before you judge the results.

-For a deeper dive into setting the right budget for your business, see our guide on how much Google LSA actually costs by industry.
+For a deeper dive into setting the right budget for your business, check out our guide on how much Google LSA actually costs by industry.

 Lead Volume and Cost Per Lead by Industry

-Your industry determines your cost per lead, which directly controls how many leads your budget can buy.
-A carpet cleaning company spending $1,500 per month will get dramatically more leads than a roofing company at the same budget — simply because carpet cleaning leads cost less.
+Your industry determines your cost per lead, and that directly controls how many leads your budget can buy.
+A carpet cleaning company spending $1,500 per month will get dramatically more leads than a roofing company at the same budget, simply because carpet cleaning leads cost less.
+(Roofers, we feel your pain.)

 What These Numbers Mean in Practice

-Let us walk through a specific example.
+Let's walk through a real-world example.
 An HVAC company spending $2,600 per month at the benchmark CPL of $65 will receive approximately 40 leads per month.
 Of those, roughly 22 will be bookable new customer opportunities (filtering out the 45% unbookable calls).
 At a 42% booking rate for HVAC repair calls, that translates to about 9 booked jobs per month from LSA alone.

 Compare that to a plumbing company spending $2,750 per month at $55 CPL: approximately 50 leads, 28 bookable, and at a 39% close rate, roughly 11 booked jobs per month.